Babilonas (shopping mall): History

 The construction of the shopping mall started in 2006 and ended in 2007.

-In the August 2008 the mall was expanded: the cinema and several additional shops were opened.
+In August 2008, the mall was expanded: the cinema and several additional shops were opened.

-In 2007-2008 the primary market catered by the mall was that of household goods: furniture, construction, interior décor.
-Other primary target market was that for entertainment (cinema, ice rink).
+In 2007-2008, the primary market catered by the mall was that of household goods: furniture, construction, and interior décor.
+The other primary target market was that for entertainment (cinema, ice rink).

-Since year 2009 the market orientation changed: the number of interior goods stores lowered somewhat and at the same time number of stores selling soft goods such as clothing and shoes.
-In 2010 a supermarket (food store) opened for the first time in Babilonas.
+Since 2009, the market orientation changed: the number of interior goods stores lowered somewhat and at the same time number of stores selling soft goods such as clothing and shoes.
+In 2010, a supermarket (food store) opened for the first time in Babilonas.

 Image and architecture

 As the name "Babilonas" means Babylon, the interior of Babilonas is modeled after the ancient Middle East.
 On the walls over the shop entrances there are frescoes with bulls and ancient people.
-In front of main entrance there are improvised columns.
+In front of the main entrance, there are improvised columns.
 Inside a shopping center in a special terrarium a crocodile, named by children Babilonijus, lived for several years.